shelleyvadams/episcopal_wordpress/README.md

 ### Child themes

-In order to function properly, color variations (indicated by an `_` underscore) require the corresponding parent to be installed as well.
-For example, to use `designone_red`, you must also install `designone`.
+Color variations indicated by an `_` underscore are [Child themes][W1] and require the corresponding parent to be installed in order to function properly.
+For example, to use `designtwo_teal`, you must also install `designtwo`.

+These are being replaced with Theme Customizer options so that all color variants will be accessible from a single theme.

 ## Plugins not included